Wolf Rock research project

 Wolf Rock in detail

 Wolf Rock currently has one permit holder (historical use) accessing this site on a commercial basis, which provides for 10 plus 2 divers with one vessel (as per legislation).
 Additional commercial marine park permits have been approved with specific conditions pending the outcomes of the research.
 The current use of Wolf Rock by these operators is expected to be very low, in terms of days per year.
-However, the scenario of large numbers of divers in the water for a large proportion of daylight hours during good weather, with up to four operators, not including dive clubs, who are known to dive here, certainly has the potential to disturb, and possibly displace, these gestating sharks to locations where their key threatening process (fishing) is allowed.
+However, the scenario of large numbers of divers in the water for a large proportion of daylight hours during good weather, certainly has the potential to disturb, and possibly displace, these gestating sharks to locations where their key threatening process (fishing) is allowed.

 Research methodology for Wolf Rock

-- Carry out acoustic monitoring or grey nurse shark and diver movements.
+• Carry out acoustic monitoring of grey nurse shark and diver movements.

 Acoustic monitoring comprises of five distinct components done in these stages: